OpenMendel/MendelKinship.jl/docs/src/index.md

 *Julia utilities for computing theoretical/empirical kinship and other identity coefficients*

-Mendel Kinship is a component of the umbrella [OpenMendel project](https://github.com/OpenMendel).
+`MendelKinship.jl` is a component of the umbrella [OpenMendel project](https://github.com/OpenMendel).

 ## Package features
 + Calculation of empirical and theoretical kinship coefficients, and their comparisons